 Christ Church Meadow Rowing Events and Regattas

 Oxford University’s two main rowing events, Eights Week and Torpids, as well as Christ Church Regatta, are held on the Thames here.
+There are also other races that use the river (you can see them all here).

-In the past there were ornamental wooden barges moored on the river that were used to store boats and house spectators.
+In the past, there were ornamental wooden barges moored on the river that were used to store boats and house spectators.
 These barges have all now been replaced by boathouses (buildings specifically designed for the storage of boats).

 The Eights Week or Summer Eights regattas are the University of Oxford‘s main intercollegiate rowing event of the year.
 It takes place in May, from the Wednesday to the Saturday of